ransomwarezz/ytbot/README.md

 ## Motivation

-A simple telegram bot, that downloads youtube videos to audio/video and sends them back to the user.
+A simple telegram bot written in rust, that downloads youtube videos to audio/video and sends them back to the user.

 ## License